Food hygiene guidelines

 1. No food stand may be used if it is in a poor sanitary condition, or in such a condition as to expose food to the risk of contamination.

-8. Any food unfit for human consumption, unsound or unwholesome must be kept apart from any other food and labelled 'unfit food'.
+7. Any food unfit for human consumption, unsound or unwholesome must be kept apart from any other food and labelled 'unfit food' - and disposed of accordingly, as soon as possible.

 a) Keep their hands etc, clean